scalespeeder/DayZ-Deer-Isle-Dr-Jones-Trader-Base-Custom-TraderObjects-File-For-PC/readme.txt

 Trader & .dze Files Created by @scalespeeder .
 Please report bugs & errors to scalespeeder@gmail.com with screenshots.

-Included in the file are "commented-out" extra trader NPC's and trader positions, so you can add custome traders (for helis, black-market, etc.)
+Included in the file are "commented-out" extra trader NPC's and trader positions, so you can add custom traders (for helis, black-market, etc.)

 Included in the repository is my DayZ Editor Mod .dze file, which you could use to customise the trader - you would need to re-export as json and then convert to Dr Jones Trader mod format.